Child Rights Act in Nigeria

-In 2003, Nigeria adopted the Child Rights Act to domesticate the Convention on the Rights of the Child.
-The Child Rights Act of 2003 extends the human rights granted to citizens in Nigeria's 1999 Constitution to children.
-Although this law was passed at the federal level, states must independently pass the law as well.
-The bill was first introduced in 2002, but did not pass due to opposition from the Supreme Council for Shari'a.
-The act was officially passed into law in 2003 by former President Chief Olusegun Obasanjo as the Child Rights Act of 2003, largely due to media pressure from national stakeholders and international organizations on the National Assembly.
+The Child Rights Act in Nigeria is legislation passed into law in 2003 by the Nigeria National Assembly.
+It expands the constitutionally protected rights of Nigerian children, supplements the 1999 constitution of Nigeria, and domesticates the Convention on the Rights of the Child.
+It is 230 pages long and contains 278 sections.

+Since this law was passed at the federal level it applied only to Federal Capital Territory, thus requiring states to independently pass the law as well.

+History

+Following earlier unsuccessful attempts dating back to the 1990s the bill was reintroduced and debated in 2002, but did not pass then due to opposition from the Supreme Council for Shari'a and other religious and traditional groups.

+The act was eventually passed into law in 2003 by former President Chief Olusegun Obasanjo after sustained advocacy by national stakeholders, international organizations, and media campaigns.

 Contents

 The Child Rights Act is 230 pages long and contains 278 sections.